stellamartinss/stellamartinss/README.md

 ## 💡 Early Impact

-- Transformed processes by automating 95% of tasks as an Intern.
+- Transformed processes by automating 95% of tasks as an Intern at Secretary of Social Development in Palmas.
 - Used ASP.Net MVC and more for innovation.

 ## 🌎 Languages